 For more information on charter schools in Massachusetts, please visit www.masscharterschools.org.

-We take our mission very seriously and intend on doing all that we can to best prepare our students for college.
+We take our work seriously and operate with deliberate urgency to fulfill our mission to prepare each of our students for college.
 The graphic below illustrates our commitment to our mission, and to our students.

-Our Annual Report, as submitted to the Department of Elementary and Secondary Education on August 1, 2018, can be found here.
+To view our Annual Report, as submitted to the Department of Elementary and Secondary Education, please click below:

 The mission of Boston Collegiate Charter School (BCCS) is to prepare each student for college.
 To be the best school we can be in pursuit of this mission, we hold ourselves to these Core Values:

 - We challenge each other out of our deep regard for one another.

 - We engage with people, content, and challenges with vigor.

 - We listen deeply and take the time to know each other.